Singapore starts talks with Australia on digital economy pact

-BANGKOK - Singapore and Australia began negotiations on a digital economy pact on Saturday (Oct 12), with an eye on creating a seamless environment for online trade that also protects personal data.
+Singapore and Australia began negotiations on a digital economy pact yesterday, with an eye on creating a seamless environment for online trade that also protects personal data.

 The bilateral Digital Economy Agreement, which will cover digital trade facilitation, electronic invoicing and payments, financial technology, digital identity and artificial intelligence, is expected to be finalised by early next year.